 You can find quality free themes to use for your aggregator, but a lot of people will want to invest in a premium content curation theme for added functionality.

 If you decide to go the premium route, you might pay anywhere from ~$30 up to ~$100.
-For example, the Plugin Hunt theme costs $99, but adds deeper, Product Hunt-like functionality to your aggregator, including upvotes.
-The Chipmunk theme is another good option that comes in a little cheaper around $60.
+For example, the Chipmunk theme comes in at around $60.

 Add your website features – $69 to $149

-Once you have your theme you’ll need to create your post types, fields and other features which every powerful website needs.
-Rather than download multiple different plugins all you need is Toolset and its suite of plugins.
+Once you have your theme, you’ll need to create your post types, fields, and other features that every powerful website needs.
+Rather than download multiple different plugins, all you need is Toolset and its suite of plugins.